 Diet plans can be time-consuming.
 Sometimes it seems like fast food is the only way to cram a meal into a busy schedule.
 Maybe you just LOVE the taste of a Wendy’s burger.
 Either way, we all know it’s easy to overload on fast food menu items with high counts of trans fat, sodium and additives that can do some serious harm to your health.

-Did you know there are healthy options on the menu, too?
+Did you know there are healthy fast food options on the menu, too?
 While most nutritionists say eating fast food isn’t one of the best weight loss tips they could give to clients, there are plenty of dishes loaded with nutrients and low in calories they recommend for when you’re in a bind.
 A lot of fast food joints are also offering vegetarian options now!
 If you’re curious about scary ingredients hiding in your favorite entree, check out the nutrition and ingredient information on the restaurant’s website to decide whether or not to order.
 Save yourself time and read on for 20 nutritionist-approved menu items you can trust.
 Some of these are sure to surprise you!
 But remember: just because some restaurant chains are serving up Eat This!-approved meals, it doesn’t mean all items are safe.
 Continue to stay vigilant by watching out for these #1 Worst Menu Option at 40 Popular Restaurants.

 “I will stop off at Starbucks when I’m flying,” says Marisa Moore, MBA, RDN, LD, and owner of Marisa Moore Nutrition.
 “In the morning, the oatmeal is a tummy saver.
 It’s an easy way to get some fiber and protein.
 I love that they provide the dried fruit, nuts, sugar and other toppings on the side so you get to control how sweet you want it to be—if any at all.”